An enema pushes fluid into the rectum to clear out stool or waste matter with it when it exits the lower bowel.

 - When all the solution has run in, clamp the tubing and remove it from the child's rectum.

-- Ask your child to remain in the same position until the urge to have a bowel movement is strong (usually within 2 to 5 minutes).
+- Ask your child to remain in the same position until the urge to have a bowel movement is strong (usually within two to five minutes).

 After the Enema